-All staff in Ankermoor have an awareness of safeguarding issues through regular training and briefings, some of which are listed below.
+All staff at Ankermoor have an awareness of safeguarding issues through regular training and briefings, some of which are listed below.
 We enable our staff to be aware that these behaviours put children in danger.
 All staff are aware of the Designated Safeguarding Lead, who is the expert within our School and is there to support staff, volunteers and Governance body further.

 - Abuse

-- Bullying, including cyberbullying
+- Behaviours linked to safeguarding issues

-- Children and the courts
+- Children and the courts system

 - Children with family members in prison

-- Children missing education
+- Children missing from education

 - Child missing from home or care

+- Child Criminal Exploitation (CCE)

 - Child sexual exploitation (CSE)

+- County Lines

 - Domestic abuse

 - Drugs

 - Fabricated or induced illness

 - Faith abuse

 - Female genital mutilation (FGM)

 - Forced marriage

 - Gangs and youth violence

 - Gender-based violence/violence against women and girls (VAWG)

 - Homelessness

 - Mental health

-- Missing children and adults strategy
+- Missing children and adult's strategy

 - Online safety

-- Peer on peer abuse
+- Peer on peer abuse/child on child abuse

 - Private fostering

 - Preventing radicalisation

+- Prevent Duty and Channel

+- Serious violence

 - Sexual violence and sexual harassment

 - Sexting

 - Trafficking

+- Upskirting